 Share-based compensation awards are granted to executives on a discretionary basis by the Compensation Committee.
 The grants are typically made in the first quarter of each year.
 It is the Company's current practice to grant awards of restricted stock instead of stock options.
-See additional discussion of these awards at the "2020 Grants of Plan-Based Awards" table.
+See additional discussion of these awards at the "2021 Grants of Plan-Based Awards" table.
 The Company believes that this type of incentive compensation rewards the highest quality management and will retain that management in the future.
 Share-based payments allow the executives to obtain a proprietary interest in the Company and therefore participate in the profit and success of the Company in meeting its objectives and goals.
 Additionally, by focusing on equity-based compensation, the Company is able to provide competitive total compensation packages and use cash resources to operate and expand the business.

 The vesting period for long-term equity incentive awards to employees of the Company is three years with one-third of the award vesting on each anniversary of the date of the grant.
 Currently, there are no performance conditions associated with the share-based awards granted by the Company.
 Award amounts and the timing of grants are determined by the Compensation Committee.
-In 2020, the long-term equity incentive awards granted by the Company were primarily in the form of restricted stock although a limited number of restricted stock and phantom stock units were granted to certain international employees in substitution for restricted stock.
-One-third of each award made to the named executive officers in 2020 vests on each anniversary of the date of grant through 2023.
+In 2021, the long-term equity incentive awards granted by the Company were primarily in the form of restricted stock although a limited number of restricted stock and phantom stock units were granted to certain international employees in substitution for restricted stock.
+One-third of each award made to the named executive officers in 2021 vests on each anniversary of the date of grant through 2024.
 Any potential acceleration of the vesting schedules pursuant to a change in control or a termination is discussed under "Potential Payments upon Termination and/or Change in Control."

 The Compensation Committee utilized the report prepared by Lockton to determine how the long-term incentives granted to the Company's named executive officers, like share-based payments, compared to the market median (see discussion under "Peer Group" for additional information).
-The analysis showed that the aggregate value of the equity awards received by the Company's named executive officers was below the 50th percentile of the external market for the CEO, COO, and the CFO, when long term incentive awards are calculated based on a percentage of base salary.
+The analysis showed that the aggregate value of the equity awards received by the Company's named executive officers was below the 50th percentile of the external market for the CEO and CFO and above the 50th percentile of the external market for the COO, when long term incentive awards are calculated based on a percentage of base salary.
 Based on the competitive peer data contained in the Lockton report and the Compensation Committee's approval, an adjustment was made to equity awards for the named executive officers' compensation component tied to the Company's stock (determined based on a multiple of the executive's base salary) as shown in the table below:

-2019 Multiple of Base Salary 2020 Multiple of Base Salary
+2020 Multiple of Base Salary 2021 Multiple of Base Salary

-CEO 5.50X 6.00X
+CEO 6.00X 7.00X

-COO 2.75X 3.75X
+C00 3.75X 4.50X

-CFO 3.00X 3.75X
+CFO 3.75X 4.50X